TELEHEALTH INDUSTRY INSIGHTS

 INSIGHTS BY DELIVERY MODE

-The web/app-based telemedicine market accounts for the largest share in the U.S. telehealth market.
-As the web-based delivery model requires minimal software and hardware components for delivering advanced telehealth solutions, the demand is relatively high since it reduces upfront installation costs.
-Hence, the market is witnessing the increased adoption of web-based services by healthcare providers.
-This segment is expected to grow at a healthy rate, especially from emerging economies that are embracing telehealth technology in most healthcare facilities to provide access to services in remote and rural areas.
+In 2020, the web/app-based telehealth segment constituted over 77% of the U.S. telehealth market share.
+As the web-based delivery model requires minimal software and hardware components for delivering telehealth solutions, the demand is relatively high since they reduce upfront installation costs.
+Hence, the market is witnessing an increased adoption of web-based services.
+The segment is likely to grow at a healthy rate due to the growing demand from emerging economies embracing telehealth technology in most healthcare facilities in remote and rural areas.

 INSIGHTS BY END-USER

 The healthcare providers segment expects to witness an incremental growth of over USD 13 billion by 2026.
 The segment accounted for a significant share of approx. 42% in 2020.
 The inclusion of telehealth services in disease management and post-acute-care management programs is increasing efficiency and effectiveness.
 Several prestigious hospitals are implementing these services to improve profitability, attract and retain many patients, and reduce re-admissions.
 As telehealth services and remote patient monitoring devices are increasing, hospitals are focusing on enhancing telehealth infrastructure to meet the growing demand, thereby increasing market growth.
 Further, the increasing collaboration between hospitals and market vendors expects to boost the adoption of tele-ICUs.